benlansdell/ethome/docs/api-docs/features.md

 The function returns:

 A dataframe, that only contains the new features.
-These will be added to the VideosetDataFrame as columns.
+These will be added to the ExperimentDataFrame as columns.

 Once you have such a function defined, you can create a "feature making object" with